News & Updates

 Furthermore we added some pages to illustrate the structure even more: More information on metapopulations.

 At Feb 18, 2015 we’ve launched release 49 of the YHRD with 6.860 additional STR profiles of which more than 2.200 include Y-SNP information.
 The database has now 143.044 minimal, 103.733 Powerplex Y12, 91.231 Yfiler, 25.499 Powerplex Y23 and 2.071 YfilerPlus profiles.
 17.052 haplotypes have a haplogroup designation.
 There is also a new feature presenting spatial haplogroup distributions (by clicking on the haplogroup of interest) derived from the databased samples, which is however still much biased due to the geographically extremely uneven distribution of sampled chromosomes.
-For a full changelog see “Release History”.(posted almost 6 years ago)
+For a full changelog see “Release History”.(posted about 6 years ago)